 A. What sets AE Works apart is that we’re an integrated building design and consulting firm that offers a holistic approach to security.
 In the event of a building vulnerability, we have an ability because of our in-house architecture and engineering capabilities to go further in our impact analysis.
 As practicing architects, engineers and physical security professionals, we understand the domino effect of facility vulnerabilities.
 Our team has the knowledge and experience to support physical security surveys with facility and code requirement analysis.
 For example, if there is requirement for HVAC analysis or data center backup power, our engineers can look at a system and bring their understanding of air flow distribution, electrical requirements and other system needs to strengthen our physical security analysis.

-AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager presented on this topic at the October 14-16th PA APA Conference in Erie, PA.
-Their session entitled Creating Safe Environments–Integrating Planning, Design & Physical Security focused on how physical security and planning can be integrated to solve the challenges of today’s increasingly complex needs for built environments.
+AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager will present on this topic on upcoming American Planning Association webinar (details will be shared on AE Works social media).
+Their session entitled Creating Safe Environments–Integrating Planning, Design & Physical Security will focus on how physical security and planning can be integrated to solve the challenges of today’s increasingly complex needs for built environments.
 Registration is free and can be completed here (put N/A for APA Chapter).

 Have questions or interested in learning more now?
 Reach out to our team at email@example.com